MartinRL/costofdelay/README.md

 * [Google Sheets template](https://docs.google.com/spreadsheets/d/10098eFSqDwD0cFakJ6j8tm0_074Lh9zL4CQzUCQtICA/edit?usp=sharing)

-For an understanding of why and how in regards to CoD and CD3 as ways to improve prioritization and decision making, and likely shift the focus from efficiency and cost to speed and value, please read Joshua Arnold's [Experience Report – Maersk Line](https://blackswanfarming.com/experience-report-maersk-line/).
+For an understanding of why and how in regards to cost of delay and CD3 as ways to improve prioritization and decision making, and likely shift the focus from efficiency and cost to speed and value, please read Joshua Arnold's [Experience Report – Maersk Line](https://blackswanfarming.com/experience-report-maersk-line/).